avikaml/MyBot/readme.md

 5. Starboard integration
 6. Tests
 7. !avatar @username command
-8. !weather command in its own cog?
+8. level system
-9. level system
+9. Error handling ?
-10. Error handling
+10. Birthday Messages
-11. Birthday Messages
+11. Slash commands

-12. Slash commands
+Next features to work on: 7, 8, 1, 2 (Not necessarily in that order)